Buying a SIM Card or eSIM for Travel in New Zealand

 aloSIM

 Topping up with aloSIM is done through logging into the website or app.
-You just select your New Zealand eSIM, hit the top-up button, and pick anything from 1-20GB.
+You just select your New Zealand eSIM, hit the top-up button, and pick the amount of data you want from 1GB to unlimited.
 All of the top-up packs have exactly the same pricing and duration as the original eSIMs.

 Coverage and Data Speeds